 So what’s the point of IQ tests?
 Well, they can predict lots of life outcomes.
 Here is a table from page 65 “The Scientific American Book of the Brain”.
 It shows the percentages of each IQ bracket and their life outcomes.

 IQ is a better predictor of job performance than lots of things.
-From Hunter and Hunter, they looked at the correlation between job performance ratings given by coworkers with various metrics to figure out what best predicts subjectively assessed work performance.
+From Schmidt and Hunter, they looked at the correlation between job performance ratings given by coworkers with various metrics to figure out what best predicts subjectively assessed work performance.
 The best prediction was a work sample test, followed by a structured interview and IQ test:

 They also did a review of job performance studies :